openconnectivityfoundation/DeviceBuilder/Readme.md

 This Tool has various functions to work with OCF swagger type definitions.
 The base function of DeviceBuilder is to:

-- create a single Swagger2.0 file from OCF swagger type definitions (oneIOTa, Core,...)
+- create a single Swagger2.0 file from OCF swagger type definitions (IoTDataModels, Core,...)
 The single Swagger definition file of a full device (application level resources) can be used for:
   - code generation (as input of [swagger2x](https://openconnectivityfoundation.github.io/swagger2x))
   - generation of the introspection file.